Waznop/Project-2.1---Snake/README.md

 #####
 ```

-Complete the `TEST(CollideSnake, Test1)` test case.
-Feel free to duplicate it to try out different scenarios.
+Complete the `TEST(CollideSnake, Test1)` test case and duplicate it to cover different scenarios.

 **Complete the implementation of the above functions in `snake_helper.cpp` and make sure your test cases pass when you run `make test`.
 Run the game after `make build` using `./snake`.**